ethansoows/Applied-Statistics-Report/README.md

 # Applied-Statistics-Report
-Health effects of eating contaminated fish
+Using statistical analysis to identify if eating contaminated fish has any detrimental health effects.